 Noah’s flood is the Bible’s first example of severe judgment, which is the final judgment upon a rebellious people who simply refuse to respond to God’s corrective judgments (Gen. 6:11–13, 17).
 The imagery of the flood account echoes the creation account, conveying a sense that God’s heart in this judgment was to restore the goodness of His creation.
-The Bible Project explains:
+Tim Mackie, founder of the Bible Project, explains:

 Genesis describes the flood as the de-creation of the world—the earth sinks back into the chaotic waters that God cleared away on page one of the Bible (Genesis 1:6–10).
 In the ark, God carries Noah’s family through the flood unharmed to start afresh in a world returned to innocence.
 It is a new beginning and a chance to have a different end. … God was acting to restore the goodness of his creation.
 God preserves one family through the flood and elevates Noah as a new Adam, placed once again in a garden on a high mountain paradise with the commission to be fruitful and multiply.

 As Noah and his family entered this restored creation, God renewed his charge to humanity by reiterating the dominion mandate—except this time it was slightly different.
 This time it was tailored for stewarding a world governed by death: